2023 Calabria migrant boat disaster: Incident

 A Frontex aircraft, monitoring the area as part of Operation Themis to support Italy with border control, surveillance, and search and rescue in the central Mediterranean, intercepted a ship on the evening of 25 February 2023.
 Frontex saw only one person on board according to the camera; other elements, such as the thermal camera recording, indicated the possibility of the presence of a large number of people.
 A report was immediately communicated to Italian authorities.
 Two patrol boats of Guardia di Finanza tried to intercept the ship but returned to port due to adverse weather and sea conditions, which was 4 out of 7 on the Douglas sea scale, meaning waves rose up to 2.50 m.

 On 26 February 2023, the Summer Love, a boat that had set sail from İzmir, Turkey, a few days earlier, sank off the southern coast of Crotone in the Italian region of Calabria.
 According to the Italian news agency Adnkronos, more than 100 people were aboard the boat when it sank, and they were from Iran, Pakistan, and Afghanistan.
 Other local agencies mentioned that there were migrants from Iraq, Syria, and Somalia as well.
 The Anadolu Agency said that the boat carried "some 200 people", while survivors stated that the number was between 150 and 240.

 The boat sank while attempting to land after it crashed into rocks in rough weather conditions.
 Video footage of the incident shows timber from the boat broken into pieces and floating along the beach.
 Parts of the boat's hull were also seen washing up along the seashore.
 An official said that wreckage was strewn along 300 m of beach.
 Motorboats, vessels, and a helicopter were deployed to help with rescue efforts.
 Firefighters on jet skis were also deployed; operations were complicated due to harsh weather conditions.
 According to the Italian Coast Guard, 80 people were found alive.

 Victims

 As of 13 March 2023, it was reported that at least 79 people were killed in the sinking, including 16 children, one of whom was a baby less than one year old.
 Eighty-one people have been rescued.
 The Pakistani Embassy in Rome revealed that the bodies of 28 Pakistanis had been recovered.
-Among the victims is Shahida Raza, a former Pakistani field hockey player.
+Among the victims is Shahida Raza, a former Pakistani field hockey player, and Torpekai Amarkhel, an Afghan journalist.
 54 of the survivors have been identified as Afghans, 3 were Pakistanis, a Syrian, a Tunisian, and a Palestinian.